Mr Farshad Daraei Ghadikolaei is a past member of RSPE. Contact details and information may no longer be correct.

 Biography

-Farshad is a P.h.D. cadidate at Australian National University (ANU).
+Dr. Farshad Daraei Ghadikolaei completed his Ph.D. at the Australian National University (ANU) in 2023.
 He studied Mining Engineering (B.S. from Shahroud University).
 He has recevied his M.Sc. in Petroleum Engineering from Universiti Teknologi Malaysia (UTM) in 2014.
 The title of his thesis was “Influences of metal oxide nanoparticles on EOR from sandstone reservoir” which was a research study to reveal the recovery mechanism and performance of metal oxide nanoparticles (namely Al2O3, TiO2, SiO2 and CuO) in rocks.
 More specifically, he investigated the role of metal oxide nanoparticles on multi-phase fluid and solid matrix interactions in reservoir rocks.
 This is a particularly difficult problem requiring an interdisciplinary approach involving surface chemistry and the physics of multi-phase fluids (oil, brine and gas) as well as understanding how to use sensitive laboratory equipment.
-Enhanced Oil Recovery (EOR) is the implementation of various techniques for increasing the amount of crude oil that can be extracted from an oil field.

 Education